 How do you actually do all this in Photoshop?

 The 'Image Size…' dialogue in Photoshop – or similar apps – looks simple, but it's a minefield if you don't know what you're doing.
-If you remember nothing else, remember that all the fields are essentially connected (because the pixel dimensions, resolution and physical printed size are).
+The key thing to remember is that all the fields are essentially connected (because the pixel dimensions, resolution and physical printed size are).
 Changing one value will change others too, depending on what kind of resizing you're trying to do.
 Here's a guided tour.

-- This maintains the aspect ratio – the relationship between the width and the height – and for almost every job you do, this should be active.
+This maintains the aspect ratio – the relationship between the width and the height.
+For almost every job you do, this should be active.
 Click to toggle.

-- This is the tricky one.
-With this Resample option unchecked, the pixel dimensions – the number of pixels across and down – of your image won't change as you tweak the values.
-You're essentially just making each individual pixel bigger and smaller for output (Example A) when you adjust the resolution or physical size.
+This is the tricky one.
+With this Resample option unchecked, the pixel dimensions (the number of pixels across and down) of your image won't change as you tweak the values.
+You're essentially just making each individual pixel bigger and smaller for output (as in Example A on the previous page) when you adjust the resolution or physical size.
 With this box checked, you're changing the pixel dimensions, either up or down.
 If you ultimately add more pixels (keep an eye on the Dimensions readout at the top), they'll be added using interpolation (Example C).

 That should hopefully have given you a basic understanding of the role of DPI and resolution, but I bet you still have questions.
 Let me guess what they are and try to answer them!

 What DPI should my images be at for print?